Focused, deliberate practice

 When it comes to learning a new skill, practice doesn’t make perfect – perfect practice makes perfect..
 It’s also true that, no matter how long or hard you practice, it’s still possible to fall short of your goal.
 When this happens, fatigue and despair often set in.
 The temptation is to give into the fear of failure and stop practicing, assuming your goal is too lofty to attain.
 But there is an alternative that will save your energy and sanity: deliberate practice.

 What is deliberate practice?
 By learning to practice smarter, you’re able to become proficient at anything, improve your confidence and take massive action toward your goals.
-This is the secret top performers understand: by prioritizing outcomes and strategy over rote repetition, you’re able to harness your drive to master a new set of skills, reach your peak state and surpass even your own expectations.
+This is the secret top performers understand: by prioritizing outcomes and strategy over rote repetition, you’re able to harness your drive to master a new set of skills, lose weight, reach your peak state and surpass even your own expectations.

 Want to utilize the art of deliberate practice?Get Ultimate Edge Now!